Skip to main content

 For frequently asked questions about hemp in Oregon's adult use marijuana system, see the Hemp in the Adult Use Marijuana Market FAQs.

 The primary agency that regulates hemp in Oregon is the Oregon Department of Agriculture (ODA).
-Persons who want to grow or process hemp in Oregon must obtain the appropriate license with ODA.
+Persons who want to grow, process, distribute, or sell hemp in Oregon must obtain the appropriate license with ODA.
 ODA is also responsible for the testing requirements that apply to most hemp items.

 OLCC is responsible for some of the regulations that apply when hemp items are sold to consumers.
-OLCC sets limits on the amount of THC in hemp items, and on “artificially derived cannabinoids" (substances created synthetically from hemp or marijuana).
+Most cannabinoid hemp products (other than topical-only products) must be registered with OLCC to be eligible for sale to consumers in Oregon.
+OLCC also sets limits on the amount of THC in hemp items, and on “artificially derived cannabinoids” (substances created synthetically from hemp or marijuana).

-OLCC is also involved when the hemp interacts with Oregon's licensed adult use marijuana market.
+OLCC regulations are also involved when hemp or hemp items interact with Oregon's licensed adult use marijuana market.
 OLCC issues certificates to ODA-licensed hemp growers and hemp handlers.
-These certificates give the hemp business a Metrc account so they can enter hemp products that they intend to transfer to OLCC marijuana licensees.
-OLCC also has requirements that apply to any hemp that enters an OLCC-licensed premises or is sold by an OLCC-licensed marijuana retailer.
+These certificates give the hemp business a Cannabis Tracking System (CTS) account so they can enter hemp products that they intend to transfer to OLCC marijuana licensees.
+OLCC regulations apply to any hemp or hemp items that enter an OLCC-licensed marijuana premises or are sold by an OLCC-licensed marijuana retailer.
 OLCC rules cover what each license type is allowed to do with hemp, and under what circumstances a marijuana producer can be on the same tax lot as a hemp grow.

 These products are allowed to be sold to consumers as long as: